vlrprbttst/partita-domani-a-roma/readme.md

 `gem install compass`

 Open the terminal in the root of the project and type `npm install`.
-Once finished, type `bower install` for the bower dependencies. then run ```npm install grunt-postcss autoprefixer cssnano```.
+Once finished, type `bower install` for the bower dependencies.

 Once done, type `grunt rebuild`, wait for it to end and then type `grunt`, a browser window will open with your website running and will watch for changes and live reload accordingly.